Clothing co. gets attention with billboard of hog-tied Trump

 NEW YORK (AP) — A clothing company has put up a billboard in New York City's Times Square that depicts President Donald Trump being hog-tied by a woman clad in its athletic wear.

-The 30-foot-high billboard featuring a model binding a Trump look-alike with red, white and blue rope went up Tuesday as part of an advertising campaign by Dhvani, a Portland-based clothing company.
+The 30-foot-high billboard featuring a model binding a Trump look-alike with red, white and blue rope while stomping on his face, was put up Tuesday as part of an advertising campaign by Dhvani, a Portland-based clothing company.

 Trump's son, Donald Trump Jr, tweaked the media Friday for not writing about the billboard sooner.